 "We're expecting the result this afternoon," the voice on the other end commanded.
 Before Kenzii could exhale, the line went dead.

-He remained frozen for a moment until a flash of movement caught his eye.
+He remained frozen for a moment, phone still pressed to his ear, until a flash of movement caught his eye.
 A small zebra finch bird with a broken wing had landed on the ledge outside the glass.
 Kenzii watched it, mesmerized.
 How could something so fragile reach the 54th floor?

 Is that what it's like to be free? he thought, a ghost of a smile touching his lips before dying out.
 To reach the impossible just because you have wings?

-He turned back to the desk and picked up the profile sitting in the center of the chaos and compared it to the system window—a flickering, blood-red hologram conjured by the Devil's power.
-The information were identical; a perfect, haunting match.
+He picked up the profile sitting in the center of the chaos and compared it to the system window—a flickering, blood-red hologram conjured by the Devil's power.
+They were identical; a perfect, haunting match.

 Name: Enrico Mendez.